-Thou Shalt Not Kill
+Thou Shalt Not Commit Adultery

 CARLTON P. BYRD, D.MIN., is Senior Pastor of the Oakwood University Church in Huntsville, Alabama and the speaker and director for Breath of Life Television Ministries.

-*All scriptural texts are taken from the King James Version unless otherwise indicated.
+- *All scriptural texts are taken from the King James Version unless otherwise indicated.